 Water pressure too low or is it low functional flow

-When there doesn’t seem like enough water is coming out of a sink faucet, shower head or the sprinklers: we often say that the water pressure is too low.
+When it doesn’t seem like enough water is coming out of a sink faucet, showerhead, or sprinklers, we often say that the water pressure is too low.
 But in reality, it may not be the water pressure at all.
 It may be low functional flow.

 Water pressure is the amount of water pressure coming into the home from the city.
-It is measured in PSI (pounds per square inch).
-Normally inspectors like to see the water pressure to be between 40 and 80 psi.
+It is measured in psi (pounds per square inch).
+Normally inspectors like to see that the water pressure is between 40 and 80 psi.

-To discover what the water pressure is at your home, ask your home inspector, have a plumber measure it, call the local water company and ask them, or simply get a $10 water pressure gauge from a local home improvement store, and hook it to a hose bib, turn the hose bib on, and see what the pressure is.
-It doesn’t matter what the size of the water line is, the pressure will be the same whether it’s a quarter inch water line or a 1 inch water line.
-However, the functional flow may be significantly different, depending on the water line size.
+To discover what the water pressure is at your home, ask your home inspector, have a plumber measure it, or call the local water company and ask them.
+You can also simply get a $10 water pressure gauge from a local home improvement store, hook it to a hose bib, turn the hose bib on, and see what your water pressure is.
+Like many others, you may wonder if the size of the waterline will affect the water pressure.
+It doesn’t matter what the size of the waterline is, the pressure will be the same whether it’s a quarter-inch waterline or a 1-inch water line.
+On the other hand, the functional flow may be significantly different depending on the waterline size.

-If the pressure is low, there are several things you can check and do.
+If the water pressure is low, there are several things you can check and do

 First, check with the water department to see what the water pressure is in your area.
-They may have a pump down, may be working on the system or be planning on increasing the pressure in your area.
+They may have a pump down, they may be working on the system, or planning on increasing the pressure in your area.